 LYMPHOCYTIC LEUKEMIA IN DOGS

-Most of us have heard the term “leukemia” and know it is some kind of cancer that people commonly get.
-We know it is generally a very serious and commonly fatal disease.
+Most of us have heard of leukemia and know it is a kind of cancer that people commonly get.
+We know it is generally a serious and often fatal disease.
 This article explains what leukemia is and why it is bad and reviews the most common forms of leukemia for dogs: the lymphocytic forms.

 The large purple cells are circulating malignant lymphocytes (leukemia cells).
 This is actually a human sample.